 Previous Page Google Analytics 4: Referrer in GA4

-Updated: 11/11/23 Are you trying to see what page a visitor was on before they arrived on another specific page?
+Updated: 10/31/24 Are you trying to see what page a visitor was on before they arrived on another specific page?
 Good news!
 You can use the referrer dimension to see data about the previous page in Google Analytics 4.
 Here’s what you need to know about page referrer in GA4.

 Here’s what we’re going to explore in this guide about the previous page in Google Analytics.

-• What exactly is referrer in GA4?
+- What exactly is page referrer in GA4?

-• Where can I find referrer in GA4?
+- Where can I find referrer in GA4?

-• Using page referrer with GA4 audiences.
+- Using page referrer with GA4 audiences

-Can Google Analytics Previous Page Info Actually Be Useful?
+How Google Analytics Previous Page Info Helps

 Indeed!
 It’s often quite helpful to know about what page a visitor was on before they arrived at a key page.
 Depending on the situation, this can tell you things like:

-• What specific contact form was completed?
+- What specific contact form was completed?

-• What page helped a visitor right before before they converted?
+- What page helped a visitor right before before they converted?

-• You can even use it to troubleshoot problems by investigating what page a visitor was on before they clicked a broken link and ended on a 404 page.
+- You can even use it to troubleshoot problems by investigating what page a visitor was on before they clicked a broken link and ended on a 404 page.

 Previous Page Info in Universal Analytics